 Are consumers’ bills paying for environmental policies?

-The principle of recovering the costs associated with UK environmental and social policies via consumer energy bills or taxes is not a new one.
+The principle of recovering the costs of environmental and social policies via energy bills or taxes is not new.
 This study aimed to calculate the likely average cost per household associated with such policies from 1990 to 2020.